Cain's Blood

-"Cain's Blood" is a song written and originally recorded by American country music artist Michael Johnson.
+"Cain's Blood" is a song originally recorded by American country pop artist Michael Johnson.
 He co-wrote the song with Jack Sundrud and recorded it on his 1995 album Departure.
 It was recorded the same year by the country vocal group 4 Runner, whose version was released as their debut single from their album 4 Runner.
 4 Runner's version of the song reached number 26 on the US Billboard Hot Country Singles & Tracks chart.

 Content

 The song is about "the tug and pull [between good and evil] that goes on inside each and every one of us", according to Polydor Records then-president Steve Miller.
 It uses the Biblical story of Cain and Abel to represent the narrator's struggle between good and evil.
 Co-writer Michael Johnson said that the idea for the chorus came to him while he was in jail for driving under the influence.
 Johnson himself also recorded the song on his 1995 album Departure.